 If you know of any healthcare providers or clinics using patient recruiters or paying cash to get patients to visit the clinic, there may well be fraud going on behind the scenes.
 Patient recruiters and Medicare fraud often go hand in hand.

 We believe that whistleblowers are America’s true healthcare heroes and not only save taxpayers money but save lives too.
 This year the Justice Department and courts have paid out $435,000,000.00 in whistleblower awards under the False Claims Act.
 How can we help you collect the next award?

 Need more information?
-Contact attorney Brian Mahany at (414) 704-6731 (direct).
+Visit our Medicare fraud information page and our False Claims Act whistleblower pages.
+If you are ready to see if you qualify for a reward or have questions, contact attorney Brian Mahany at (414) 704-6731 (direct).
 All inquiries protected by the attorney – client privilege and kept in complete confidence.